-There are a number of reasons parents and schools request an evaluation for a child.
-Our comprehensive evaluations will be helpful in answering questions regarding your child’s overall developmental profile and learning styles (including strengths and weaknesses), as well as emotional and behavioral functioning.
-Testing can be done for many reasons, but common referral reasons are to provide diagnostic clarification regarding:
+There are a number of reasons why parents and schools request an evaluation for a child’s development, learning styles and emotional and behavioral functioning.
+Testing can be done to provide diagnostic clarification regarding:

 - Attention-Deficit/Hyperactivity Disorder (ADHD)

-Upon completion of the testing, extensive time is spent interpreting the results and explaining them in a manner that is understandable to the reader, thereby providing practical and useful suggestions and goals.
-The written report will serve as a guideline for treatment to help your child succeed within a variety of settings.
+Upon completion of the testing, extensive time is spent interpreting and explaining the results of the written report, which serves as a guideline for treatment to help members succeed within a variety of settings.

-At times, parents are unsure whether or not their child needs an evaluation.
+- It can be difficult to know whether or not a child needs an evaluation.

 - If you are unsure, an initial Parent Interview and History consultation can be set to assess if evaluation is needed.

 - The initial interview fee is applied to the testing fee if testing is recommended.